ProjectEvergreen/greenwood/www/pages/about/how-it-works.md

 For _production_ builds:
 - Combine all your code and dependencies into efficient modern bundles including minifying your JavaScript and CSS.
 - Optimizes loading of JavaScript and CSS assets using web hints like `preload` and `prefetch`.
-- All JavaScript (Web Components) are pre-rendered to static HTML (using **puppeteer**) for web standards templating with no runtime cost.
+- Provides the option to pre-render your JavaScript (e.g. Web Components) to static HTML (using **puppeteer** or the server rendering solution of your choice) to provide a web standards based templating solution.
-- Can [output](docs/config#mode) a standard static site (SSG), a multi-page application (MPA), or single-page application (SPA).
+- Can [support](/docs/layouts/) a static site (SSG) or server rendered site (SSR), or a hybrid of the two!
+Single Page Application's (SPA) also welcome!
-- Supports [further optimization](docs/config#optimization) for additional hints like inlining or only statically pre-rendering JavaScript.
+- Supports [further optimization](docs/config#optimization) for additional hints like inlining or only statically pre-rendering JavaScript with no runtime cost.

 Lastly, Greenwood aims to be a low point of friction as part of a standard development workflow.
 In this way, there will be a balance between what tools and dependencies are considered core to Greenwood.
 We aim to avoid the common "meta" framework paradigm and instead want to hone in on a lean and efficient core with good extension points for longer term maintainability and technical design.

 ### Plugins

 The Greenwood CLI will aim to support development for all modern web standards and file types out of the box, in addition to markdown.
-Otherwise, additional languages and tools can be added to extend the core development experience using Greenwood's [plugin](/plugins/) system.
-In fact, Greenwood even maintains a few of its own to help you get started!
+Otherwise, Greenwood can be extended through plugins.
+In fact, Greenwood even maintains a [few of its own plugins](/plugins/) to help you get started!
 In this way the Greenwood team aims to keep a strong focus on a core experience that everyone will benefit from no matter what their building, while allowing a DIY / BYOP (bring your own plugin) workflow that anyone can use.

 ### Browser Support

-For when transpilation is desired (Babel, PostCSS), Greenwood recommends using an **"evergreen build"** approach that ensures that the code delivered to users is as modern as modern as possible, with the least amount of processing and tranformations applied.
-Greenwood has two [plugins](/plugins/) that already support taking advantage of the two amazing tools that makes this all possible; [**Browserslist**](https://github.com/browserslist/browserslist) and [caniuse.com](https://caniuse.com/).
+Greenwood aims to support all modern evergreen browsers out of the box and so advocates for a bundless, untranspiled workflow by default.
+For when transpilation is needed (Babel, PostCSS), Greenwood recommends using an **"evergreen build"** approach that ensures that the code delivered to users is as modern as modern as possible, with the least amount of processing and tranformations applied.
+Greenwood has two [plugins](/plugins/) that already supports this recommending by taking advantage of two a great tools; [**Browserslist**](https://github.com/browserslist/browserslist) and [caniuse.com](https://caniuse.com/).

 - [**Babel**](https://babeljs.io/) is a compiler for JavaScript that transforms modern JavaScript down to a specific "target" of JavaScript.
 For example, source code can be written using 2018+ syntax, but transformed such that browsers that don't support that syntax can still run that JavaScript.
 - [**PostCSS**](https://postcss.org/), much like **Babel** is a compiler, but for CSS!
 Just as with **Babel**, we can use modern CSS features without a transpilation process from a higher level version of CSS (LESS, SASS).
-CSS has finally arrived in modern web applications! ✨

 Using the above tools and leveraging their respective `env` presets available, essentially, **Browserlist** will query CanIUse data to determine, based on the browser query provided, what features are / aren't needed for transpilation.
 This in turn allows Babel and PostCSS to intelligenty transpile _only_ what's needed for the features that are missing from the browser you are targeting, thus ensuring an "evergreen" experience for users _and_ developers.
 Nice. 😎